Kids' Conference 2022

 The Kids' Conference is non-competitive All presenters receive a certificate of participation.
 Your project presentation may be published on the Kids' Cloud which means other people can formally recognise your work.
 For more information about presenting make sure your teacher reads the Kids' Conference Guide.

-Virtual Kids' Conference Australia Online Format:
+Kids' Conference Australia (in-person):

 Sciences

-Morning Sessions 10.00am to 12.30pm
+Morning Sessions 10.10am to 12.10pm

 Primary Geography, Science & Maths

-Afternoon Sessions 1.00pm to 3.15pm
+Afternoon Sessions 1.15pm to 3.15pm

 Secondary Geography, Science & Maths